digitalepidemiologylab/preprocess/README.md

 # Crowdbreaks preprocess

-This repository serves as a tool to build preprocessing pipelines for data (such as tweets, images or annotation data) collected through Crowdbreaks.
+This repository can be integrated as a submodule to a Crowdbreaks project.
+It provides common pipeline tooling for data (such as tweets, images or annotation data) collected through Crowdbreaks.

 # Install
 This repository is usually added as a submodule to a project repository.
 But it can also be run as a standalone.

-Install all dependencies using
+Install dependencies using
 ```
-conda env create -n environment.yml
+pip install -r requirements.txt
 ```

 # Usage